jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

    Select :guilabel:`Permissions` (3) from the menu to open the permissions dialog box.

-Authorize the meetup2xibo user to view and edit the dataset as shown in :numref:`Figure %s <dataset-permissions-dialog>`.
+Authorize the meetup2xibo user to view and edit the dataset, as shown in :numref:`Figure %s <dataset-permissions-dialog>`.

 .. figure:: /images/screenshots/dataset-permissions-dialog.png